 Most artists have one main source of income

-Why do you want multiple streams of income
+Why do you want multiple streams of income?

 - It can help you make a more regular income.
 For example, ads could pay out monthly

 - It creates more stability.
-If one of your income streams suddenly falls away you have back up income
+If one of your income streams suddenly falls away you have backup income

 How many income streams should I have?

 Ideally, you would have 2-3 good running income streams.
 You could have more if you can add passive income streams as well.
-Passive income streams require some work up front but might run with less to almost no work later on!
+Passive income streams require some work upfront but might run with less to almost no work later on!

 What are some options for an artist?

 There are many different ways you can go about this.
 You can join a teacher site like Skillshare (This is an affiliate link, but teaching at skillshare is free!) where you can teach a class and be part of their big library.
-This helps you in the promoting of your class but limits your payout!
+This helps you in the promotion of your class but limits your payout!

 Everybody can make them and you can put a lot of info in them.
 You can write them on any topic you want!
-The delivery systems can be a little bit harder to figure out!
+The delivery systems can be a little bit harder to figure out.